wavefrontHQ/aws-cloudwatch/README.md

 the start time is determined by subtracting the delay_minutes from the current time.

-This script should be run by cron on a regular schedule.
+This should be run by cron on a regular schedule.
 See details below for more information.

 # Installation
 1. This script is written in Python and relies on the boto3 package.
 You’ll need to install that package before running.
 You can do that with this command: